Haal20/DailyLearn/README.md

 # DaylieLearn
 Classroom application.
 This application is only designed for mobile use.
-Please have that in mind if viewing on a bif screen device.
+Please have that in mind if viewing on a big screen device.

 #Getting started
 Clone the repository by copying the HTTPS adress on the projects GitHub page.